-On the other hand, the ones we are more concerned with are the ones that are sent to one individual and snare that same individual.
-How they do this is by being very tailored to that person.
-They write content specifically to that person about things that person is interested in.
+On the other hand, the ones we are more concerned with are the ones that are sent to one individual in order to snare that same individual.
+This approach often succeeds as it so tailored to the individual.
+The content is written specifically to an individual about topics they are likely to be interested in.
 But first, the sender must research their victim.
 That often starts on Facebook.

 Want Cyber Criminals to See Pictures of Your Kids?

-If you've never paid any attention to you Facebook privacy settings, anyone in the world could potentially view your profile and any of the informaiton on it.
-They can see your pictures, see your posts, see who you're friends with.
-They can see absolutely everything on your facebook page that you yourself can see.
+If you've never paid any attention to your Facebook privacy settings, anyone in the world could potentially view your profile and any of the information on it.
+They can see your pictures, your posts, and who you're friends with.
+They can see absolutely everything on your Facebook page that is set to be publicly available.
 Depending on your settings, they may be able to see your email address and phone number.
 They can also see your interests.
 You might think this is harmless, but it's not.

 A person with complete access to view all of your Facebook information could find out your kids names, see pictures of them, see that you like to go cycling on weekends etc.